apigee/apigee-config-maven-plugin/README.md

     none   - No action (default)
     create - Create when not found.
 Pre-existing config is NOT updated even if it is different. update - Update when found; create when not found.
-Refreshes all config to reflect edge.json. sync   - Delete and recreate.
+Refreshes all config to reflect edge.json. sync   - Delete all config listed in edge.json. sync   - Delete and recreate.
 ```
 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.